• Skip to primary navigation

 Soji, Sooji, Suji or Sojee is a popular South Asian recipe.

-It is a type of breakfast/starter/dessert made by lightly toasting semolina in ghee or butter, adding a sweetener - usually a sugar syrup and sometimes it is made a little more luxurious with the addition of milk or cream.
+It is a type of breakfast/starter/dessert made by lightly toasting semolina in ghee or butter, adding a sweetener - usually a sugar syrup andsome Milk or for a little more luxury, some Cream.

 It is also served at family parties/gatherings and weddings.